ddabapps/duse/README.md

 ## Contributing

 Contributions are welcome.
-The source code is on GitHub at https://github.com/delphidabbler/unit2ns.
+The source code is in the [`delphidabbler/unit2ns`](https://github.com/delphidabbler/unit2ns) project on GitHub.

+I'm using the [Git Flow](https://nvie.com/posts/a-successful-git-branching-model/) methodology.

-Please make a fork from the `develop` branch (**not** `master`) and create an new feature branch for your code.
+Please make a fork from the `develop` branch (**not** `master`) and create a new feature branch† for your code.
 When ready please submit a pull request.

+> † Feature branches should be named in the form `feature/my-feature-name`.
+If you're fixing/implementing an issue then please prepend the issue number to the branch name like this `feature/#99-abbreviated-issue-name`.

 ### Compiling From Source